Aquascaping Live! Contest Sanctioned and Presented by: The Aquatic Gardeners Association

 Large Tank entrants at Aquatic Experience are provided the following items to use and keep (valued over $800.00)

 - One Fluval 36x18x20 Rimless Glass Aquarium (56 gal.)
-Custom stand to fit is NOT included in the package and remains property of Fluval One 36’ Fluval 3.0 Fresh and Plant LED Light
+Custom stand to fit is NOT included in the package and remains property of Fluval two 36’ Fluval 3.0 Fresh and Plant LED Lights

 - One Fluval 306 Filter

 - One Fluval M 200W Heater

 Large Tank entrants will receive the following items to use at Aquatic Experience:

 - 2-Day Show Floor passes for advanced-registered team members (4 max)

 - Substrate: Eco-Complete Black (up to 6 20lb bags) or Pool filter sand (unlimited, but specify the number of lbs.), if desired, the amount must be included on the entry form